Sharif-University-ESRLab/project-team-2/Code/app/README.md

 More instructions can be found [here](https://docs.expo.dev/build-reference/apk/).

 ## Installation
-You can install the application using the `.apk` file which is created following the instructions above.
-Its name is `HWLab 002` and the icon looks just like the one on top of the page!
+You can install the application using the `.apk` file, which is created following the instructions above.
+Its name is `HWLab 002`, and the icon looks just like the one on top of the page!

 ## Documents